 Phrases in the thesaurus file must be no longer than 512 characters.

 A thesaurus must not contain any duplicate entries among the <sub> entries of expansion sets and the <pat> elements of replacement sets.

 We recommend that entries in the thesaurus file contain no special characters.
 This is because word breakers have subtle behaviors with respect to special characters.
 If a thesaurus entry contains any special characters, word breakers used in combination with that entry can have subtle behavioral implications for a full-text query.

 We recommend that <sub> entries contain no stopwords since stopwords are omitted from the full-text index.
 Queries are expanded to include the <sub> entries from a thesaurus file, and if a <sub> entry contains stopwords, query size increases unnecessarily.

-Open the thesaurus file in Notepad.
+Open the thesaurus file in Notepad or another text editor.

 If you are editing the thesaurus file for the first time, remove the following comment lines at the beginning and end of the file, respectively:

 Add, modify, or delete a replacement set or an expansion set.

 Save the file and close Notepad.